 Include Keywords You Want to Rank For

-Using keywords in your slugs help search engines understand what keywords you want to rank for the particular posts and pages.
+Using keywords in your slugs helps search engines understand the targeted keywords for specific posts and pages.
 So, you should use one of the keywords you’re targeting for the post slug as well to increase your chances of ranking higher organically on Google.

-Instead, you can optimise it and make it, “apple-benefits.”
+Instead, you can optimise for SEO and make it, apple-benefits.
 This optimised slug will help the search engine recognise what keyword you’re targeting while making it easier for the readers to understand what the post is about just with the URL within a glance.

 Consider Removing Stop Keywords or Function Words

-They are quite common but don’t add any value to your URL structure, and they make it longer and difficult to read.
-So, you should consider removing all stop keywords from the slug to make your link crisp and precise.
-If you do this right, you won’t have to use URL shortening platforms, too, which is an added benefit.
+These are quite common but don’t add any value to your URL structure, and they make it longer and more difficult to read.
+So, you should consider removing all stop keywords from the post slug to make your link crisp and precise.
+Additionally, when optimising for SEO, it’s beneficial to ensure that the WordPress slug is free of unnecessary words.

 Use Dashes to Separate Words in a Slug

 When building the structure of your slug, you should never make the mistake of not using dashes to separate the words.
 Otherwise, the search engines may not be able to recognise your target keyword, which may impact your ranking.
 And while you’re separating the words in your slug, you should only use dashes or hyphens.
 This is the standard industry practice, and using anything else may make your slugs hard to read.